Ancient Traditions

 Find Your Babylonian Zodiac Sign

-Enter your birth date to see your Babylonian constellation, its deity, and the sidereal comparison.
+Enter your birth date to see an approximate Babylonian-style sign, its deity association, and the sidereal-style comparison.